 It’s important to explain the reason behind your desire to change careers, and the skills you believe will help you make the pivot:

 Savvy data analyst with experience growing customer insight and retention in the education tech sector.
 Now interested in finding a role as financial analyst for a major banking institution, where I can strengthen my knowledge of trend spotting and forecasting.

 Driven social media manager with over seven years of experience in consumer research, audience engagement, and market strategy.
 Interested in pivoting to a marketing manager position and leading the broader marketing efforts of [Company Name].

 I am an experienced graphic designer relocating to Denver in February, and I’m eager to find a position at [Company Name].
 I have over four years of experience in website design, and I’m trained in Adobe Creative Suite.

 Innovative business intelligence analyst with experience contributing data-backed insight to three Fortune 500 companies.
 Seeking a position at a leading product engineering firm in Chicago, where I’ll be relocating in April.

 Strengthen your subject knowledge and resume credentials by earning a Professional Certificate from industry leaders such as Google, IBM, and Meta on Coursera.
 Whether you want to develop your skill set or embark on a new career direction, learn about lucrative fields like project management, UX design, data science, marketing analytics, and sales, developing job-ready skills for each profession.

-Resume objectives more briefly state your experience and skills so you can highlight your next career goals, whereas resume summaries are an opportunity for you to share your career accomplishments without going into your larger career goals.
+Put simply, resume objectives look forward and resume summaries look back.
+Resume objectives briefly state your experience and skills so you can highlight your career goals, whereas resume summaries are an opportunity for you to share your career accomplishments without going into your larger career goals.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.